 - TV programs on local TV stations focusing on access to justice for vulnerable groups.

-In March 2016, SCI in cooperation with the Faculty of History and Philology of Tirana University and the Oral History Project in Kosova organized a daylong Seminar on Oral History in Tirana with the participation of well-known international experts such as Professor Alessandro Portelli, the leading Italian expert on oral history, and several other illustrious experts from Germany, Serbia, and Kosova, including Robert Elsie, a prolific researcher of Albanian history, culture, and language, and Sonia Biserko, the Director of Serbian Helsinki Committee.
+In March 2016, Social Contract Institute in cooperation with the Faculty of History and Philology of Tirana University and the Oral History Project in Kosova organized a daylong Seminar on Oral History in Tirana with the participation of well-known international experts such as Professor Alessandro Portelli, the leading Italian expert on oral history, and several other illustrious experts from Germany, Serbia, and Kosova, including Robert Elsie, a prolific researcher of Albanian history, culture, and language, and Sonia Biserko, the Director of Serbian Helsinki Committee.

-In January 2016, SCI in cooperation with the Ministry of Social Welfare of Albania, the Kosova President’s Office, and the Center for Openness and Dialogue (COD) at the Albanian Prime Minister’s Office organized the screening of the documentary film “Thinking of you” on women victims’ of violence during the war in Kosova, with the participation of representatives of the groups that represent these women and the President of the Republic of Kosova, Mrs. Atifete Jahjaga.
+In January 2016, SCI in cooperation with the Ministry of Social Welfare of Albania, the Kosova President’s Office, and the Center for Openness and Dialogue (COD) at the Albanian Prime Minister’s Office organized the screening of the documentary film “Thinking of you” on women victims of violence during the war in Kosova, with the participation of representatives of the groups that represent these women and the President of the Republic of Kosova, Mrs. Atifete Jahjaga.